alphagov/paas-community/README.md

 [kong](kong) enables you to run [Kong](https://konghq.com/), the open source API platform on GOV.UK PaaS

+[nginx-301](nginx-301) a configuration of nginx ready for performing 301 domain redirects for things that have moved off the platform.

 [pgadmin4](pgadmin) shows you how to run PgAdmin4 on GOV.UK PaaS to administer your Postgres backing services.

 [sentry](sentry) shows you how to run the Sentry exception monitoring tool